 Keep lists short.
 If you ask someone to rank 12 items on mobile, completion drops, meaning lower data quality.

-Matrix questions compact multiple items into one grid, using a shared set of answer options.
+Matrix questions place multiple, related questions into one compact grid, using a shared set of answer options.
 They can speed up data collection, but they can also cause fatigue, straight-lining, and mis-taps on mobile.

 If you use a matrix: